 Obsessive Symptoms of OCD

-The definition of obsession in people with OCD differs from the definition commonly used in general speech.
-In common usage, you can become “obsessed” about things that bring you pleasure, such as a favorite TV show or preferred activity.
-However, in people with obsessive-compulsive disorder, obsession is always accompanied by significant anxiety or fear.
-There are six main themes of obsession in affected individuals: loss of control, causing harm to others, becoming contaminated with something, religion-related thoughts or images, an urge for perfection and undesired sexual thinking.
+Obsession in people with OCD differs from the word used in general speech.
+You can become “obsessed” about things that bring you pleasure, such as your favorite TV show or activity.
+But in people with obsessive-compulsive disorder, obsession is always accompanied by anxiety or fear.
+There are six main themes of obsession in affected individuals:

-Loss of Control — An obsession with loss of control can involve fears of harming others, fears of harming oneself or more general fears of aggressive, savage or terrifying mental imagery.
-It can also involve dread of stealing or dread of making inappropriate or obscene comments.
+- Loss of Control.
+Loss of control involves general fears of aggressive, savage or terrifying mental imagery.
+It can also involve dread of stealing or making inappropriate comments.

-Causing Harm to Others — This category includes anxieties about causing specific types of harm.
-For example, an affected person may dread being the cause of a terrible accident or the cause of catastrophic property damage.
+- Causing Harm to Others.
+This category includes anxieties about causing specific types of harm.
+An affected person may fear being the cause of a terrible accident or the cause of catastrophic property damage.

-Becoming Contaminated — Contamination themes in a person with OCD may center on exposure to things such as contagious microorganisms or germs, blood or other bodily fluids.
-They can also center on exposure to chemicals used in the home, airborne pollutants or anything that can leave a dirty residue.
+- Becoming Contaminated.
+Contamination themes may center on exposure to things like germs, blood or other bodily fluids.
+They can also include exposure to chemicals used in the home, airborne pollutants or anything that can leave a dirty residue.

-Religion-Related Themes — Religious obsessions commonly involve a preoccupation with defining morality-based rules of right and wrong.
+- Religion-Related Themes.
+Religious obsessions involve a preoccupation with defining rules of right and wrong.
 They may also involve fears of offending a higher power.

-Urge for Perfection — An urge for perfection can manifest as an obsession with maintaining order.
-It can also take other forms such as dread of losing important items or forgetting important details.
+- Urge for Perfection.
+This can manifest as an obsession with maintaining order.
+It can also include dread of losing important items or forgetting important details.

-Undesired Sexual Thinking — An obsession with undesired sexual thinking may include taboo or illegal themes such as incest or sexual acts with children.
-It may also involve taboo sexual impulses toward specific adults, or more general sexual images or thought processes.
+- Undesired Sexual Thinking.
+This type of thinking may include taboo or illegal themes such as incest or sexual acts with children.
+It may also involve taboo sexual impulses toward specific adults.

 Compulsive Symptoms of OCD

-Washing/Cleaning — Common washing or cleaning behaviors include engaging excessively in bathing or other grooming rituals, repeated or ritualistic hand-washing and frequent cleaning of specific items.
+- Washing/Cleaning.
+Washing or cleaning behaviors include engaging excessively in bathing or other grooming rituals.
+It may include repeated hand-washing and frequent cleaning of specific items.

-Repeating — A repeating compulsion can take many forms, including a need to repeat an everyday activity like opening or closing a door, a need to repeatedly touch or tap parts of the body and a need to perform an activity a specific number of times.
+- Repeating.
+A repeating compulsion includes a need to repeat an everyday activity like opening or closing a door.
+It may involve repeatedly touching or tapping parts of the body.
+Often it involves a need to perform an activity a specific number of times.
 It can also manifest as a need to write or read things multiple times.

-Checking — A checking compulsion often centers on a need to make sure that an undesired situation or event did not occur.
-Examples of such situations and events include harming oneself, harming others and making specific errors.
-This type of compulsion can also center on specific parts of the body or the body’s general condition.
+- Checking.
+A checking compulsion often centers on a need to make sure that an undesired situation or event did not occur.
+This may include making sure you haven’t harmed yourself or others.
+This type of compulsion can center on specific parts of the body or the body’s general condition.

-Mental Compulsions — Mental compulsions are behaviors “performed” in the mind.
-Common examples of these behaviors include using prayers or mental inspections to stop unwanted outcomes from occurring, as well as counting to make sure that an activity is repeated the “correct” number of times.
+- Mental Compulsions.
+Mental compulsions are behaviors “performed” in the mind.
+These behaviors include using prayers or mental inspections to stop unwanted outcomes from occurring.
+It may also include counting to make sure that an activity is repeated the “correct” number of times.